Mike-Gough/mike-gough.github.io/_posts/2020-01-26-swift-in-a-container.markdown

 ```
 docker run --rm -v "$(pwd)":/app -it swift
 ```
-This will create a temporary container running Swift in interactive mode, allowing you to execute your Swift code inside a terminal environment by using the command:
+This will create a temporary container running Swift in interactive mode, allowing you to execute Swift commands inside a terminal environment.
+Lets tell Swift to execute our  ```hello world.swift``` file by using the following command:
 ```
 swift run "/app/hello world.swift"
 ```
+Once again you should see ```Hello, cruel world!``` printed to the terminal.

 ## Summary
 Thats it!
 In this post we have demonstrated how easy it is to run swift code inside a Docker container.
 In future posts we will look at how we can containerise and run server-side Swift applications.